ciroraggio/SlicerModalityConverter/README.md

 ### 🧠 Full Example

-This [class]((../I2IHub/ImageTranslator/ImageTranslatorLib/ModelsImpl/FedSynthBrainLietAlModel.py)) is a complete working example using Torch and ONNX Runtime.
-It demonstrates custom:

-* Loading
-* Preprocessing
-* Inference
-* Integration with the Slicer views

-You can use it as a starting template.

-Here is a basic example to get you started:
+Here is a basic example to get started:

 1. Implement a new model class

    a.
 Go to  `.../I2IHub/ImageTranslator/ImageTranslatorLib/ModelsImpl`

    b.
-Create your python module: `ExampleModel.py`
+Create a python module: `ExampleModel.py`

    c.
-Create your new custom model class:
+Create a new custom model class:

     ```python
     from ImageTranslatorLib.ModelBase import BaseModel, register_model

-    @register_model("your_model_unique_key")
+    @register_model("a_model_unique_key")
     class ExampleModel(BaseModel):
         def _loadModelFromPath(self, modelPath):
             # Upload the model from the OS as you prefer